 Private Equity Limited Partnerships.
-This category includes the System's investments in 93 limited partnerships that own equity in privately held companies including equity in energy and commodity investments.
+This category includes investments in 101 limited partnerships that own equity in privately held companies including equity in energy and commodity investments.
 Investments in Private Equity Limited Partnerships are diversified by industry sector, geographic location, and capital structure.
 The fair values of the Private Equity Limited Partnership investments have been determined using the NAV of the System's interest in the partnership provided by the General Partner.
 Private Equity Limited Partnerships cannot be redeemed because they are private market investments.
 Distributions from Private Equity Limited Partnerships are determined by the General Partner.
-Private Equity Limited Partnerships are determined by the General Partner.
-Private Equity Limited Partnerships are determined by the General Partner.
-Private Equity Limited Partnerships are determined by the General Partner.
+Private Equity Limited Partnerships typically have at least 10-year terms.

 Common Collective Trusts.
-This category includes investments in 11 common collective trusts.
+This category includes investments in 10 common collective trusts.
 Common Collective Trusts may have active or passive strategies in publicly traded equity and fixed income securities.
-The fair values of Common Collective Trusts investments have been determined using the NAV provided by the administrators of the common collective trusts.
+The fair values of Common Collective Trust investments have been determined using the NAV provided by the administrator of the common collective trust.
 Common Collective Trusts usually have higher liquidity than other investment strategies valued at NAV.